-Temporary dwellings shall be permitted to be used during periods of construction.
+Temporary dwellings shall be permitted to be used during periods of construction provided an open building permit exists and progress is being approved by the building official.
 No structures shall be used for temporary dwelling purposes that do not Such temporary dwellings shall comply with the requirements of this Ordinance or any applicable building codes, provided the Zoning Board of Appeals Zoning Administrator may allow variances on the size of temporary dwelling units.
 No garage or other accessory building or structure, recreational vehicle travel trailer, basement, tent, barn, partial or temporary structure, whether of a fixed or portable construction, shall be erected or moved onto a lot and used for any dwelling purposes unless authorized by the issuance of a zoning permit by the Zoning Administrator.
 Proper sanitary facilities to address water and sewage shall be provided.
 Temporary dwellings during construction shall be removed within thirty (30) days after the completion or abandonment of the work except in the case where the temporary dwelling will remain on the property as an accessory building or a recreational vehicle.